skinne14/osc-root/app/authors/index.md

 # - publisher-treaties
 ---

 The OSC provides information and support for Harvard faculty and affiliates as they make decisions regarding their scholarly works.
 We offer a wide variety of services: you can [put your work]({{site.baseurl}}/dash/quicksubmit) in [DASH](http://dash.harvard.edu), or we can do it for you&mdash;we'll scrape your CV and our Open Access Fellows will submit your articles.
 You'll really love the [stats]({{site.baseurl}}/dash/mydash/) you get each month.
 Need reasons?
-Check out our [stories]({{site.baseurl}}/dash/stories) page.
+Check out our [user stories]({{site.baseurl}}/dash/stories).
 Further:

 - Our [Open Access Policy guidelines](#) are designed to help authors understand how the Open Access Policy affects them.